 Posted Manufacturer Specification Signage (should provide the following)

-• Intended Load: personnel and small tool access onlyengineering_006
+- Intended Load: personnel and small tool access only

 Before the bridge is delivered to the site the Competent Person must ensure that the bridge setting operation is adequately planned.
 If the bridge is to be set with an excavator, or crane, proper size equipment and rigging should be planned.
 The structure attachment end may require a worker on a ladder or fall protection in order to fasten the connection properly.